-iv.
+IV.
 Benefits in kind/other employee benefits

-The group has established a general policy for benefits in kind at different levels of the organisation in order to create predictability and fairness across the group.
+The group has established a general policy for benefits in kind at different levels of the organization in order to create predictability and fairness across the group.
 Benefits in kind offered to executive personnel include a company car or mileage allowance, employee terms and conditions for loans, a share savings scheme, newspapers and magazines, personal insurance cover and travel insurance, a mobile phone, broadband service, and employee discounts on insurance products.
 If applicable, individual employees may be provided with access to commuter accommodation or have their commuting expenses reimbursed.

 All employees, including executive personnel, are able to participate in a separate share savings scheme.
-Each year, the board determines how many shares employees can subscribe to per year.
+Each year, the board determines the savings amount and the discount for the scheme.
 Employees receive a maximum discount of 30% on the average purchase price and shares bought in the share savings scheme are subject to a 2-year lock-in period.